 Crews are currently working along the streets and in customers’ back yards to replace overhead poles, wires, transformers and electrical equipment that deliver power from the local substation in downtown Ann Arbor to homes and businesses in the area.
 This new equipment is stronger and more resistant to damage during storms.
-It is also safer and can deliver a higher voltage of power, which means we will be able to distribute power to more customers and support more electric vehicles and electric appliances, aligning with Ann Arbor’s aspirational A2Zero goals.
+It is also safer, can distribute power to more customers and support more electric vehicles and electric appliances, aligning with Ann Arbor’s aspirational A2Zero goals.

 Connecting customers to the new system